learn-co-curriculum/dsc-researching-html-elements/README.md

 # Researching HTML Elements

 ## Introduction
 When writing HTML you might encounter tags that are new to you.
-How are we going to level-up?
-When searching for technical help, we have to be careful about which sources we trust.
-This is a skill you will build over time, but we'll model some good practices in this README.
+When searching for technical help, you have to be careful about which sources you trust.
+This is a skill you will build over time, but you'll get an overview of some good practices in this README.

 ## Objectives
 You will be able to: